FIRST-Tech-Challenge/ftcdocs/docs/source/control_hard_compon/rc_components/hub/ports/std-ports.rst

 It is also recommended that you expand your connector prongs periodically.
 For more information on this process please watch this `video <https://www.youtube.com/watch?v=UYXTiSeVmB0>`_.
 While this video features an XT60, a larger version of the XT-30, and a drone the advice is much the same.
 This port may also be used to connect a grounding strap.
-For more information on legal grounding straps see ``<RE15>``, :ref:`Game Manual Part 1 <manuals/game_manuals/game_manuals:game manuals>`.
-For more information on this port please see `REV Documentation <https://docs.revrobotics.com/duo-control/control-system-overview/control-hub-basics#input-power-specifications>`_.
+For more information on legal grounding straps see the, :ref:`Competition Manual <manuals/game_manuals/game_manuals:competition manual>`.
+For more information on this port please see
+`REV Documentation <https://docs.revrobotics.com/duo-control/control-system-overview/control-hub-basics#input-power-specifications>`_.

 Motor Ports